-This is the transcript of an interview by Carolyn Clitheroe, a psychotherapy student who has developed an interest in Shadow Work.
+This is the transcript of an interview by Carolyn Clitheroe, a psychotherapy student who has developed an interest in shadow work and the archetypes.
 In relation to her studies she interviewed Marianne about the Sovereign archetype.
 The interview took place in the Green Room in Frome, Somerset in July 2017 and focuses on the inner Sovereign.
 The discussions are wide-ranging and a variety of topics relating to the Sovereign are discussed – self compassion, authority and leadership, the inner child, trauma, joy and more.
 Inevitably the other three archetypes – the Lover, the Warrior and the Magician – are also spoken about, since all four archetypes are intimately related.

 Below is a simple diagram showing the archetype displays in the room which are referred to in the talk, and giving a brief description of the qualities of each archetype.
 This diagram may help you to get more from reading the interview.
 For a video giving more detail about each archetype please follow these links: